MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Save the checkpoint to Dataverse.
 Add the following information.

-    1. **Checkpoint**: This can be any string value (max 100).
-In this example, this is the ID of the last processed message.
+    1. **Checkpoint**: This value can be any string value (max 100).
+In this example, this value is the ID of the last processed message.

-    1. **WorkFlowId**: You can retrieve this ID by adding the compose function set to workflow()\['tags'\]\['xrmWorkflowId'\].
+    1. **WorkFlowId**: You can retrieve this ID by adding the compose function set to `workflow()['tags']['xrmWorkflowId']`.

 :::image type="content" source="media/process4.png" alt-text="Screenshot of Process messages 4.":::

 ### Provider action

-Provider action flows are invoked from the orchestration designer.
+Invoke provider action flows from the orchestration designer.
 These flows typically make calls from Intelligent Order Management to external services.

-The key difference between a provider message handler and a provider action is that while a message handler can notify the orchestration designer, it can't be triggered by an action tile in the orchestration designer, whereas a provider action can.
+The key difference between a provider message handler and a provider action is that while a message handler can notify the orchestration designer, it can't be triggered by an action tile in the orchestration designer.
+A provider action can be triggered by an action tile.

-The following is an example structure for a provider action Power Automate flow.
+The following example shows the structure for a provider action Power Automate flow.

 1. Start with an HTTP trigger.
-The following information is passed at runtime by the orchestration service.
+The orchestration service passes the following information at runtime.
 The following JSON schema is used for the body:

 ```json
 {